mattdesl/wasm-bench/README.md

 process: 297.444ms
 ```

-## Notes

-Zig consistently performs better than AssemblyScript in my tests.

 ## Other languages

 It would be worth comparing C and Rust.
-There is already a placeholder Rust file, but I haven't gotten it assembled yet to WASM.
+There is already a placeholder Rust file, but I haven't gotten it assembled yet to WASM without a bloated binary (dozens of kilobytes).

 ## Attributions